-ProxyCommand ssh -q -a -Y [your_mso_username]@msossh1.anu.edu.au nc %h %p User [your_mso_username]

-Save and close .ssh/config.
+ProxyCommand ssh -q -a -Y [your_mso_username]@msossh1.anu.edu.au nc %h %p Save and close .ssh/config.

-- 3. Before we can tunnel, there is one more thing that we need to do, because the program nc (netcat) called in the ProxyCommand is in a somewhat unusual place on msossh1.
-So, please login to msossh1.anu.edu.au and add this line to your .bashrc: export PATH=\$PATH:\$HOME/bin:/opt/csw/bin: - This will add the directory /opt/csw/bin/ to your \$PATH environment variable where nc is installed. - 4.
-Now you should be able to connect to misfit.anu.edu.au by using > ssh -Y misfit directly from your local computer.
-It will probably ask for your password twice; the first time when it connects to msossh1.anu.edu.au and the second time when it connects from there to misfit.anu.edu.au.
-So what this effectively does is that we tunnel through msossh1 to misfit. - 5.
-As earlier, add a 'misfit' alias to your .alias file as a shortcut for ssh -Y misfit.
+3. Now you should be able to connect to malice.anu.edu.au by using > malice directly from your local computer.
+It will probably ask for your password twice; the first time when it connects to msossh1.anu.edu.au and the second time when it connects from there to malice.anu.edu.au.
+So what this effectively does is that we tunnel through msossh1 to malice.